Documents: Plant owners ‘willfully’ used ineligible workers

 The sworn statements supported the search warrants that led a judge to authorize Wednesday’s raids, and aren’t official charges, but give the first detailed look at the evidence involved in what Immigration and Customs Enforcement officials have described as a yearlong investigation.

-Officials arrested 680 people during Wednesday’s operation targeting seven chicken processing plants in Mississippi.
+Officials arrested 680 people during Wednesday’s operation .
+Three Democratic congressmen on Friday demanded that the Department of Homeland Security and the Department of Justice produce information.
+They want to know the cost of the raids, whether employers face criminal charges, whether any U.S. citizens were detained, how many parents were separated from children and whether any still remain separated.

-The statements allege that managers at two processing plants owned by the same Chinese man appeared to be actively participating in fraud.
-They also show that supervisors at other plants at least turned a blind eye to evidence strongly suggesting job applicants were using fraudulent documents and stolen or made-up Social Security numbers.
+The statements unsealed Thursday allege that managers at two processing plants owned by the same Chinese man actively participated in fraud.
+They also show that supervisors at other plants at least turned a blind eye to evidence strongly suggesting job applicants were using fraudulent documents and bogus Social Security numbers.

-The documents say federal officials have evidence from electronic monitoring bracelets that people who already had been arrested for immigration violations and weren’t allowed to work in the United States were working at all seven plants that were raided.
+The documents say electronic monitoring bracelet data shows people previously arrested for immigration violations and not allowed to work in the U.S. were working at all seven plants raided.

-The number of criminal convictions for hiring people without documents has historically been low because prosecutors must prove employers knowingly hired someone in the United States illegally.
+There have historically been few criminal convictions for hiring people without documents because prosecutors must prove employers knowingly hired someone without legal work authorization.
 Employers often say they were fooled by fraudulent documents.

-Companies can also face administrative fines based on audits of I-9 forms, which American employees fill out when they’re hired, presenting documents meant to prove they can legally work in the country.
-Those audits of I-9 forms could also be a step toward criminal prosecution.
+Companies can also face administrative fines based on audits of I-9 forms, which employees fill out when they’re hired, presenting documents to prove they can work legally work.

 A PH Food employee, acting as a confidential informant, told Homeland Security investigators that the vast majority of the 240 employees at PH’s plant in Morton and the 80 employees at A&B’s plant in Pelahatchie didn’t have proper work documents, including many Guatemalans.

-The informant told investigators that employees used their real names, combined with made-up Social Security numbers to apply for jobs at PH and A&B. “The payroll companies, as well as PH Food Inc. and A&B Inc. do not verify the authenticity of their documents,” the informant told investigators.
-Mississippi state law requires employers to check documents using E-Verify, an online federal verification system that is otherwise voluntary.
+The informant said employees used their real names and made-up Social Security numbers to apply for jobs at PH and A&B. “The payroll companies, as well as PH Food Inc. and A&B Inc. do not verify the authenticity of their documents,” the informant told investigators.
+Mississippi state law requires employers to check documents using E-Verify, an otherwise voluntary online federal system.

-For example, ICE officers arrested Osiel Avila-Parra, a Mexican citizen in the United States illegally, as he was leaving PH Food in April, and found a PH Food payroll check stub in Avila’s name.

-Calls to A&B and PH Food on Friday went unanswered.
-A man who identified himself Thursday to the Clarion Ledger as Jun Lian said the plant hoped to reopen Friday.
-YanJung Liang is the registered president of PH, while Wei Bin Liang is the registered president of A&B. It’s unclear if those two are related to Huo You Liang.

 The evidence also included a video and audio conversation involving secretary Heather Carrillo and the informant, recorded May 14 at PH in Morton.
-A summary presented in court papers says, “Carrillo said that she was looking for some ‘papers’ for ‘Iris,’ but ‘Iris wasn’t going anywhere because she was working with Victor (Huo You Liang) for a good time (duration of employment).’”
-It says Carrillo said she was pretty sure A&B manager Salvador Delgado doesn’t want it reported because she knew which of his employees are real and which are fraudulent.
+A summary says, “Carrillo said that she was looking for some ‘papers’ for ‘Iris,’ but ‘Iris wasn’t going anywhere because she was working with Victor (Huo You Liang) for a good time (duration of employment).’”
+It says Carrillo said A&B manager Salvador Delgado didn’t want it reported because Carrillo knew which of his employees were real and which were fraudulent.

-The agent then notes that investigators believe Delgado has also been embezzling money from A&B by adding fraudulent names and Social Security numbers to the payroll and keeping the proceeds for himself.
+The agent notes investigators believe Delgado was embezzling money from A&B by adding fraudulent names and Social Security numbers to the payroll and keeping the proceeds.

-The summary later says Carrillo didn’t fear Delgado and “she knew he was dirty.”

-The warrants state PH Food uses Personnel Management Inc. of Shreveport, Louisiana, to process payroll and perform some human resources functions, and that investigators believed the use of the company was an attempt by Liang and Carrillo to minimize their responsibility for employing workers without legal authorization.
+The warrants state PH Food uses Personnel Management Inc. of Shreveport, Louisiana, to process payroll and perform some human resource functions, and that investigators believed Liang and Carrillo tried to use the contractor to minimize responsibility for illegally employing workers.

-“Carrillo then stated that (it) is too much responsibility when a temporary company is not used,” is how the warrant summarized the conversation.

-Officials earlier stated that in addition to the seven Mississippi chicken plants, they were executing a search warrant at a Shreveport site on Wednesday.
-ICE spokesman Bryan Cox was unable to confirm that Personnel Management had been searched.
-The Louisiana company didn’t respond immediately on Friday to a phone message and email seeking more information.
+Officials earlier stated that in addition to the chicken plants, they executed a search warrant in Louisiana on Wednesday.
+ICE spokesman Bryan Cox declined Friday to confirm that Personnel Management had been searched.
+The company didn’t respond Friday to a phone message and email.

+Search warrants for some other poultry plants also indicate red flags about employees’ status.

+One woman told agents that a Spanish-speaking human resources employee at Koch Foods in Morton looked at two different IDs in three weeks.
+Ana Santizo-Tapia of Guatemala also told agents that a Koch supervisor asked if she had an ankle bracelet.
+Told yes, “he said it was okay, but she needed to keep it charged,” according to the warrant.
+The supervisor “stated that he knew ‘they’ were poor and came to the United States to work.”

+A human resources employee at Peco Foods plant in Bay Springs plant talked to an ICE informant about people hired twice under different names, according to the warrant application.
+The human resources employee stated that “Peco Foods management does not care.”

+A Friday statement from Peco said the company relies on E-Verify and “adheres strongly to all local, state and federal laws.”

-Associated Press writer Elliot Spagat in San Diego and data journalist Angeliki Kastanis in Los Angeles contributed.
+Associated Press writers Elliot Spagat in San Diego and Janet McConnaughey in New Orleans and data journalist Angeliki Kastanis in Los Angeles contributed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.